sumeet-rs/practice-rs/README.md

-# practice-rs
+# Substrate Saturdays x Practice.rs

-This repository contains solutions to rust exercises in practice.rs
+This repository contains solutions to rust exercises in practice.rs and also, the assignments of Substrate Saturday.